nic-debugging/Pocket-App/README.md

 # Pocket-App

 ## Overview
 Pocket is a useful desktop app for organizing resources for your project or for anything.
-You can store tabs (URLs) and files together.
+You can store tabs (URLs) and files together permanently.
 Filters and sorting options make it easy to organize and find the tab or file you are looking for.

 ## Features
 Stored files and tabs have a title and image display.

 Non-image files will be given a default file icon and folders will be given a default folder icon to differentiate them.
 Tabs will display a screenshot of the URL webpage.
-Some websites such as (reddit.com and chat.openai.com) block this feature.
+Some websites such as reddit.com block this feature.

 Filter options
 - Tabs